guptashashvat/dodital-homestay-cms/README.md

 - **Sanity Studio**: Use the Sanity Studio to manage and update content for the Dodital Homestay web application.
 - **Content Management**: Add, edit, and delete content for the homestay, rooms, and nearby attractions.
 - **Real-time Updates**: Content updates made in the Sanity Studio are reflected in the web application in real-time.

+## Related Project

+This CMS is used to manage content for the [Dodital Homestay](https://github.com/guptashashvat/dodital-homestay) web application.
+Please refer to the repository for more details on the web application.

 ## Contributing